infection/site/README.md

 $ hexo deploy -g
 ```

-> This site was forked and inspired by Vue.js documentation site.
+> This site was forked and inspired by Vue.js documentation site